 In order to provide priority access to Ikon Pass holders, Alterra destinations will temporarily regulate the number of daily lift tickets.
 Lift tickets will be available by advance purchase only and walk-up window sales are eliminated.
 (Psst … that means get your Ikon Pass early so you can secure your spot on the mountain!)
 Busy weekends and holidays may have no availability outside of Ikon Pass holders and few other ticketing packages and season passes at some locations and times.
 Access at Ikon Pass destinations will vary.

-The good news is that Ikon Pass holders do not need to make an advance reservations for Alterra properties for 2020-2021!
+The good news is that Ikon Pass holders do not need to make an advance reservations for Alterra properties for 2021-2022!
 But there are just 15 Alterra mountains and many other destinations on the Ikon Pass.
-Some of those other properties do require advance reservations, even for Ikon Pass holders.
+Some of those other properties (such as Jackson Hole and Taos Ski Valley) do require advance reservations, even for Ikon Pass holders.

-The following mountains on the Ikon Pass (but outside of Alterra) require all skiers and riders to make an advance reservation before visiting:
+The following mountains are on the Ikon Pass (but outside of Alterra).
+Some may require all skiers and riders to make an advance reservation before visiting in 2021-2022 (hop by each mountain's site for the latest reservation and mask requirement details):

 - Arapahoe Basin, CO